+Important: We updated this article in August 2023 to make sure all info below is both current and correct.
 Michiganders have the opportunity to apply for three different benefit programs once health issues force them to stop working.
-Yet only 3.2% of the state’s population currently gets Social Security Disability Insurance (SSDI) benefits.
-Another 2.5% receive Supplemental Security Income (SSI) payments each month.
-If you need to apply for Michigan disability benefits, we’ll explain eligibility requirements for all three programs below.
+Yet only 3% of the state’s population currently gets Social Security Disability Insurance benefits.
+Another 2.3% receive Supplemental Security Income payments each month.
+If you need to apply for Michigan disability benefits, we’ll explain how to qualify for all three programs below.

 Michigan Disability Claimants Can Apply for Three Different Benefit Programs

-The three Michigan disability programs are designed to help disabled people make ends meet once they’re unable to work.
+Three Michigan disability programs are designed to help people make ends meet once they’re unable to work.
 Even better, you may qualify for payments from both state and federal programs each month!
-Each program has different payment amounts, medical screening questions and even financial limits for eligible applicants.
 So, read through each section below to figure out which program you’ll likely qualify for before you apply.
-That way, you can get paid the most Michigan disability benefits you’re rightly owed as quickly as possible.
-Here’s the order we believe most Michigan disability claimants should apply for these benefit programs to maximize their payments:
+That way, you can get paid the most money you deserve as quickly as possible.

 We’ll explain why in detail under each program section listed below.